Wunkolo/libsai/README.md

 // the resulting raster image data for this layer, RGBA 32bpp interleaved
 // Use a vector to ensure that tiles with no data are still initialized
 // to #00000000
-// Also note that the claim that SystemMax has made involving 16bit ARGB
+// Also note that the claim that SystemMax has made involving 16bit color depth
 // may actually only be true at run-time.
-Almost all raster data is stored as
+All raster data found in files are stored at
-// 8bpc while only some run-time raster arithmetic uses 16-bit via MMX std::vector<std::uint8_t> LayerImage;
+// 8bpc while only some run-time color arithmetic converts to 16-bit std::vector<std::uint8_t> LayerImage;
 LayerImage.resize(LayerHead.Bounds.Width * LayerHead.Bounds.Height * 4);